 A Columbia Entrepreneurship, Fundação Lemann, and SIPA initiative

-In October of 2017 the Columbia Entrepreneurship Design Studio and SIPA’s Center for Development Economics and Policy selected twenty-four students from across seven Columbia-affiliated schools, to join with 12 Brazilian entrepreneurs, selected by Fundação Lemann, to embark on the EdTech Design Challenge 2017, a 7-month initiative designed to generate tech-based businesses, products, and programs that solve deeply entrenched K-12 education problems.
+The Columbia Entrepreneurship Design Studio and SIPA’s Center for Development Economics and Policy selected 24 students from across seven Columbia-affiliated schools to join with 12 Brazilian entrepreneurs, selected by Fundação Lemann, to embark on the 2018 EdTech Design Challenge.
+This initiative was designed to generate tech-based businesses, products, and programs that solve deeply entrenched K-12 education problems.